Automated Defense using Cloud Services for AWS, Azure and GCP

 • Security Engineers & Analysts

-• Anyone interested in automating defense against security attacks in cloud environments
+• Who is interested in automating security monitoring

 STUDENT REQUIREMENTS